Our dedicated and professional staff love the sport and bring years of experience to their teaching.

 Chuck retired from a great career teaching Marketing and DECA at Cherry Creek High School.
 He has been teaching water skiing since 1971.
 He has owned the Soda Lake Water Ski School since 1988.
 Basically, he’s been running a ski school longer than most of us have been alive (that’s old!).
 Chuck is an AWSA certified instructor as well as a trained driver.
 He is an accomplished skier, running 3 at 32”off at 34 mph in the slalom course.
 He has great form and a strong skiing style.
 In his spare time, Chuck also runs the Soda Lakes Marina and Concession stands.
 He has a wonderful wife, Valerie, a beautiful daughter, Lauren who graduated from Vanderbilt with her masters and is currently teaching elementary school outside of Nashville.
 His son, Chase also graduated from Vanderbilt and went on to get his masters at USC in Building Sciences.
 He works as civil engineer in Seattle.

 Gayle’s first time on water skis was at the age of 7.
-She started working at Soda in 1987 and has spent the last 29 years working at the ski school!
+She started working at Soda in 1987 and this is her 32nd year working at the ski school!
 She became the manager in 1995 and shares responsibilities with her husband Brian.
 They have two daughters who love to ski, wakeboard and ride in the boat.

 As a tournament skier, she ranked 6th at the ‘92 Western Regionals in Greeley and 8th in the ‘94 Western Regionals in Washington.
 She was voted the “Colorado Female Water Skier of the Year” in 1993.

 She skied her personal best, 1/2 @ 35’ off at 34 mph just before retiring her slalom ski to pursue wakeboarding.
 She placed 2nd next to Andrea Gayton in the Women’s Pro Division at the ‘96 Boardfest Competition and was immediately asked to become a team rider for Hyperlite.
-Unfortunately, three days later while doing a backroll she suffered a severe back/hip injury and couldn’t ski or wakeboard again.
-She now focuses on getting well, driving and coaching and surfing.
-She is a Trained Wakeboard and Slalom Driver and has her safety and wakeboard judging ratings
+Unfortunately, three days later while doing a backroll at the Ski School, she suffered a severe back/hip injury and couldn’t ski or wakeboard again.
+She now focuses on getting well, driving and coaching.
+She is a Trained Wakeboard and Slalom Driver and has had her safety and wakeboard judging ratings.

 Brian owns his own business called Red Rocks Fire Protection.
 He has worked at Soda since 1995.
 Brian was a former slalom skier who followed the path of the dark side and became a wakeboarder.
 He is an outstanding wakeboard coach, the best in the region, and an exellent wakeboarder, having himself been coached by the likes of Shaun Murray, Darin Shapiro, Chet Raley and other big guns.

 In his day, he was a team rider for Hyperlite and was sponsored by Oneil, Counter Culture, Nuprin, and Crossroads Family Chiropractic.
 He took 23rd in the Open Pro Class at the 1997 Wakeboard Nationals in Dallas, Texas, and 20th in the Open Pro Class of the 1998 Wakeboard Nationals in Denver, Colorado.
 Brian competed on the national level for 3 years, riding competitively in the Open Pro Class.
-Occasionally you’ll find him on a slalom ski, although he won’t readily admit it.
+As age in injury crept in you’d find him on a slalom ski, although he won’t readily admit it.
 His personal best is 4 @ 32off at 34 mph.
 Brian also has lurking in his not so distant past a heck of a lot of time cutting up the waters with his bare feet, footen that is!

 Troy Mc Cauley